runninglee/devops/User/user.md

        -n, --new-name NEW_GROUP
            The name of the group will be changed from GROUP to NEW_GROUP name.
+           " 修改组的名称为NEW_GROUP"

        -o, --non-unique
            When used with the -g option, allow to change the group GID to a non-unique value.

        -p, --password PASSWORD
            The encrypted password, as returned by crypt(3).